If you are looking for the best organic and natural face wash to fit your skincare routine then you’ve come to the right place.

 Phthalates are linked to hormone disruptions, lung function issues, and reproduction issues.
 (Time, 2015) And when it comes to facial cleansers, phthalates can contribute to irritation and dryness.
 If you would like scented options, there is a more gentle solution.
 Look out for products that are fragranced using essential oils, or fruit and plant extracts instead.

 It turns out some of it comes down to making their products as cheaply as possible.
-Oils in particular are a cheap, odourless, and non-perishable option for them, which is why we get to use products that end up clogging our pores only to wind up with the breakouts we are trying to steer clear of.
-So when choosing your next cleanser lookout for the following oils: Palm Oil, Propylene Glycol, Paraffin, Mineral Oil, Butylene Glycol, Isopropyl Alcohol, and Petrolatum.
+Oils in particular are a cheap, odorless, and non-perishable option for them, which is why we get to use products that end up clogging our pores only to wind up with the breakouts we are trying to steer clear of.
+So when choosing your next cleanser look out for the following oils: Palm Oil, Propylene Glycol, Paraffin, Mineral Oil, Butylene Glycol, Isopropyl Alcohol, and Petrolatum.

 Unless we have severely dry skin, it is recommended that we opt for oil-free cleansers (HowStuffWorks, 2021).
 If you would like oils in your facial cleanser, look for natural plant oils like jojoba oil or coconut oil, with the exception of Palm Oil because it is still too often very unsustainably produced.

-What to look for when choosing an Organic & Natural Face Wash
+What to look for when shopping for an Organic & Natural Face Wash

 In general, when choosing healthier and more ethical beauty products I also consider some simple criteria, designed to help me to choose from and to support the best clean beauty products and brands possible.
 So whether I am hunting for organic and natural face wash or any beauty product this is what I consider:

 Is the product made in Canada like these wonderful green beauty brands?
-You need to ask yourself how far the item is travelling to get to you.
+You need to ask yourself how far the item is traveling to get to you.
 Try to find local brands.

-Are the ingredients used or the company certified organic?
+Are the ingredients used or is the company certified organic?